 For the facade of this skyscraper boxed in be-tween party walls, Portzamparc, an amiable archi-tect of capricious forms – awarded with the Pritzker Prize in 1994, to general surprise – tried out different combinations of postmodern cylinders, pyramids and cubes before deciding on a glazed origami that intelligently capitalizes on the urban guidelines responsible for generating the staggered setbacks so characteristic of New York City, and whose folds of dyed and etched glass panels give the house of Dior a deconstructivist air, contrasting with the ironed severity of its granite neighbor, which Platt, Byard Dwell built in 1995 for Chanel.
 The trendy edges (which the building’s most vehement admirers interpret as the pleats of a skirt on a pair of crossed female legs) cover an otherwise trivial building, one where the only unique space is the Magic Room on top, a panoramic reception room which guests accede to from a mezzanine level, through a cinematographic curved staircase that reconciles the client’s scenographic needs with the architect’s figurative instincts.

-Gehry has designed a larger-scale replica of his Guggenheim in Bilbao (right) for a new venue on the southern end of Manhattan; and Eisenman suggests remodeling its West Side with a wavy topography.
+Gehry has designed a larger-scale replica of his Guggenheim in Bilbao (above) for a new venue on the southern end of Manhattan; and Eisenman suggests remodeling its West Side with a wavy topography.

 In any case, as a candidate for venue of the 2012 Olympics, NewYork City takes advantage of the current economic boom to gestate grand urban projects that will reinforce its financial and cultural lead in the world.
 The most important of these are situated on Manhattan’s West Side, a huge area of run-down docks, obsolete factories and railway tracks south of 42nd Street, for which the arts patron Phyllis Lambert organized, through the Canadian Centre for Architecture, a competition won by Peter Eisenman’s proposal of an undulating park and a stadium on the water’s edge.
 But the Olympic Committee, backed by Governor George Pataki and Mayor Rudolph Giuliani, seems to have ideas of its own that will not necessarily tally with the New Yorker’s project.